apache/druid/docs/ingestion/tasks.md

 ### Row stats

-The non-parallel [simple native batch task](./native-batch-simple-task.md), the Hadoop batch task, and Kafka and Kinesis ingestion tasks support retrieval of row stats while the task is running.
+The [native batch task](./native-batch.md), the Hadoop batch task, and Kafka and Kinesis ingestion tasks support retrieval of row stats while the task is running.

 The live report can be accessed with a GET to the following URL on a Peon running a task: